melonsis/EveSyn/README.md

 * data - Contains datasets, selected cliques produced in the original data synthesis, and preferred cliques.
 * src - Contains some dependencies of PGM-based mechanisms.
 * UDF - Contains example UDFs.
+* EveSyn.py - Gives an example of how to organize an EveSyn experiment.

 ## Usage